Uniformly S-essential submodules and uniformly S-injective uniformly S-envelopes: - -essential submodules

 \begin{proposition} Let $S$ be a multiplicative subset of a ring $R$ and $M$ an $R$-module.
-Then \begin{enumerate} \item[(1)] An $R$-homomorphism $f:M\to E$ is a $u$-$S$-injective $u$-$S$-preenvelope of $M$ if and only if $f$ is a $u$-$S$-monomorphism and $E$ is $u$-$S$-injective. \item[(2)] The class $u$-$S$-$\mathcal{I}$ of all $u$-$S$-injective modules is $u$-$S$-preenveloping. \end{enumerate} \end{proposition}
+Then the following statements hold. \begin{enumerate} \item[(1)] An $R$-homomorphism $f:M\to E$ is a $u$-$S$-injective $u$-$S$-preenvelope of $M$ if and only if $f$ is a $u$-$S$-monomorphism and $E$ is $u$-$S$-injective. \item[(2)] Every $R$-module has a $u$-$S$-injective $u$-$S$-preenvelope. \end{enumerate} \end{proposition}